walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

 ## L1 to L2

+Bridging from the settlement layer to the Appchain is a rather straightforward process.
+It pnly requires calling the bridge contract on L1 with a carefully crafted message and the assets should transfer within a few minutes.

 ### Data preparations

 !!A lot of TODOs here!!

-In order to bridge assets from the settlement layer to your Appchain you need to have certain values prepared.
+First, you need to prepare parameters for the bridging command.
 Most of them you get from Appchain logs.
-Here are the ones used in the commands later:
+Here are the ones used in the command later:
 * Assets to bridge and to pay gas fees with.
 Luckily, your Anvil comes with some accounts with ready assets (Eth).
 * L1 bridge address.
   * Used value: `0x8453FC6Cd1bCfE8D4dFC069C400B433054d47bDc`